ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 ---
-title: "Visualizing and counting of the alignments"
+title: "04 Visualizing and counting of the alignments"
 teaching: 45
 exercises: 15
 questions: